 At AHCNS, our school is guided by several over-arching principles and goals.
 We aim to:

-- promote mutual respect and sensitivity toward the feelings and rights of others.
+- Promote mutual respect and sensitivity to the feelings and rights of others.

-- create trust within the classroom and school.
+- Create trust within the classroom and the school.

-- recognize and respect the uniqueness of each child.
+- Recognize and respecting the uniqueness of each child.

 - Reflect the interests, language, and culture of children by providing toys that represent many cultures, literature that reflects home languages, and activities that build on children’s personal experiences and curiosity about the world around them.